zlogic/mendix-docs/content/en/docs/refguide/modeling/mendix-ai-assistance/domain-model-generator.md

 If the **Generate Domain Model** option is greyed out, it is because it currently only works for empty domain models.
 You can always start fresh with an empty domain model by creating a new module in your application.

 {{< figure src="/attachments/refguide/modeling/mendix-ai-assistance/domain-model-generator/domain-model-generator-greyed-out.png" max-width=100% >}}

-### Creating only

-After a domain model is generated and if the dedicated chat is still active, you can still ask Maia to add more entities and associations to the generated domain model.

-However, it currently does not support deleting or editing what are already in the generated domain model.
-This includes adding more attributes to an existing entity.
-Such requests will not be handled properly at this moment.

-You can always edit the generated domain model manually, or remove it and ask Maia to generate a new domain model with adjusted text input.

 ### Enumeration Generation Not Supported